SOCRadar® Cyber Intelligence Inc. | Identity is the New Perimeter: An Infostealer Perspective

 Amid these changes, digital transformation and remote work trends have accelerated, bringing convenience but also exposing organizations to more sophisticated risks.
 The need for rapid, on-demand services has placed identity at the core of cybersecurity.
 Accessible from virtually any device, cloud-based applications amplify security risks that traditional perimeter-focused tools, like firewalls, can no longer effectively address.

 What does all this mean?
 Simply put, our digital assets now extend far beyond our direct control, making management and security much more challenging than it once was.
 Many might think that as long as our supply chains, service providers, or major cloud platforms stay secure, we’re safe too—but that’s not the case.
-Securing the credentials and used to access these systems and access control mechanisms are still the responsibility of your organization and its employees.
+Securing the credentials used to access these systems and access control mechanisms are still the responsibility of your organization and its employees.
 So, how do these credentials become exposed or compromised?
 The primary threat comes from stealer malware, or infostealers.
 Let’s dive into the data to understand just how significant this threat really is.

 What is the Stealer Threat?